Pi-And-More/PAM_WebAPI/README.md

 //
 // IFTTT, IF This Than That, is a webbased service on ifttt.com that offers an
 // API that allows you to create Maker events.
 With this call you can supply
 // three optional values along with an event type.
-The event type is mandatory.
+The API key and event type are mandatory.
 // There are four instances of this function, depending on whether you call
 // them with no, one, two or three parameters.
 //
+// If you have defined IFTTT in PAM_Defines.h then this section will be included.
+//
-String ifttt (String event, String value1, String value2, String value3) String ifttt (String event, String value1, String value2) String ifttt (String event, String value1)
-String ifttt (String event)
+String ifttt (String api, String event, String value1, String value2, String value3) String ifttt (String api, String event, String value1, String value2) String ifttt (String api, String event, String value1) String ifttt (String api, String event)

 //
 // ThingSpeak is a webbased service on https://thingspeak.com/ that offers